 Key 1: Aim High in Steering

-The first key, "Aim High in Steering," emphasizes looking at least 15 seconds ahead while driving.
-This principle encourages drivers to focus on the car ahead of them and the road far ahead.
+The first key, “Aim High in Steering,” emphasizes looking at least 15 seconds ahead while driving.
+This principle encourages drivers to focus on the road far ahead to identify potential driving hazards early.
+By scanning the distance, drivers can spot potential dangers such as sudden stops, lane changes, or road hazards before they become immediate threats.

 By looking ahead and anticipating possible issues, drivers can avoid abrupt braking or swerving, which can lead to collisions.